 - Students will deepen methodological understanding and develop specific research competencies designed to inform, connect with and influence target audiences.

 - Students will develop and refine skills to improve writing and speaking ability while learning to create compelling presentations based on research and critical thinking investigative exercises.

-- Students will become more conversant with social media and new technologies while systematically exploring the limits and impact of their use in professional communication situations.
+- Students will become more conversant with new technologies and systematically explore the limits and impact of their use in professional communication situations.